solid red star

 Cool, store, and separate: Let the strained mixture cool down, then store it in the fridge until the water and butter separate.

-Ready to make edibles yourself?
-The premium selection of cannabis flower at The Travel Agency offers plenty of options for creative, personalized, and potent infusions you can make at home.
-Stop by our Union Square, Downtown Brooklyn, and Fifth Avenue shops, place an order for delivery, or visit our online menu to see what we have in stock to elevate your next night in the kitchen.
+Ready to get started?
+The premium selection of flower at The Travel Agency offers plenty of options for creative, personalized, and potent infusions you can make at home.
+Stop by our Union Square, Downtown Brooklyn, Fifth Avenue, and SoHo locations, place an order for delivery, or visit our online menu to see what we have in stock to elevate your next night in the kitchen.